Laya Osman

 Laya has a severe neurodisability due to a rare genetic condition called UFSP2 gene.
 She also has epilepsy and developmental delay, which means she has constant seizures.

-I was also told that my daughter would never eat or drink orally and that eventually, she would lose all capacity to talk or walk and would never have normal development.
-“I was told to expect a very short life expectancy for Laya.
-This was extremely difficult for me to accept and caused me huge anxiety and worry.
+I was also told that my daughter would never eat or drink orally and that eventually she would lose all capacity to talk, walk or would never have a normal development.
+I was told to expect a very short life expectancy for Laya.
+This was extremely difficult for me to accept and caused me huge anxiety and worries.

 Against all odds, Laya improved after four months, and she started eating and drinking.
-Her communication skills also improved, and there was an increase in her development.
+Her communication skills also improved and there was an increase in her development.

 Laya has recently attended Footsteps Foundation in Oxford, which was a great success.
-To continue this journey towards greater independence, I am trying to fund Laya’s attendance at Swim Lab International in Lanzarote and NAPA, a specialist pediatric intensive therapy program, to keep the momentum going for her success.
+To continue this journey towards greater independence, I am trying to fund Laya’s attendance at Swim Lab International in Lanzarote and NAPA, a specialist pediatric intensive therapy programme, to keep the momentum going for her success.
 I would like her to receive, over the three weeks, physiotherapy, occupational therapy, and Dynamic Movement Intervention (DMI) each day.
 At Swim Lab International, the water will support Laya’s body, allowing her freedom of limb movement that she does not have on land.
 They use a unique combination of aquatic and land-based therapies to help children with a wide range of neurological and developmental disorders reach their full potential.

 7.5% of all donations to Tree of Hope in relation to this appeal will be allocated to the general charitable purposes of Tree of Hope to cover our core operating costs.